agilecrm/javascript-api/README.md

 	}
 });
 ```
-The email address of the contact is required if you are not calling **_agile.set_email** method before any of these calls.

-If that is done, the email parameter is optional.
+Note: These methods will work only if you have called  **_agile.set_email**  method earlier to store the email id of the contact in the cookie.
 Please check the **Tracking website visitors** section for more information on **_agile.set_email** method.

 #### Adding Note, Task or Deal to contact